 - The FDA mandates that ingredients must be listed from most to least based on their weight.

 - The majority of your cat’s food is made from the first few ingredients listed, so be sure they aren’t fillers.
-Instead, look for whole foods.
+Instead, look for whole foods like chicken or rabbit.

 Animal protein and fat are crucial ingredients that should be included in your cat’s food.
 Because your cat is an obligate carnivore, it needs nutrients like taurine.